wcfrobert/wcfrobert.github.io/_posts/2026-02-15-why-programming.md

 [^1]: If you're an architect, the answer is always yes.
 [^2]: I think the restaurant industry provides an apt illustration of this efficiency-quality tradeoff.
 Some homogeneity is unavoidable at scale.
 Chipotle is not as good as the best Mexican street food in LA, but it's honestly not that bad.
 Not to mention that Chipotle serves millions of customers every day.
 Mike's Red Taco in San Diego is pretty amazing despite being a fast casual spot.
-Both are better than Taco Bell, which is to say that striving for efficiency at all cost usually leads to some place uninspiring.
+Both are better than Taco Bell, which is to say that optimizing solely for efficiency usually leads to some place uninspiring.
 [^3]: Have you seen the ASCE 7 wind chapters lately?
-[^4]: Jevon's paradox is in full force here.
+[^4]: Jevon's paradox.
 There has been an absolute explosion in complexity over the last few decades.
 The first source of complexity is our better understanding of physics.
 Researchers are always discovering new insights and coming up with new and improved design methods.
 The other source of complexity is regulatory.
-See §3.11.5.1(a).i.2.2.3 Exception A 2022 Errata (i'm joking).
+See §3.11.5.1(a).i.2.2.3 Exception A 2022 Errata (I'm joking).
 The building code, regardless of how voluminous and labyrinthian you think it might be right now, is about as simple as it'll ever be.
 Unlike any other forms of regulation, the building code has its sanctity sealed by blood, sweat, and tears; blood of structural failure that could have been prevented, sweats of researchers, and tears of graduate students.